What Is A Diesel Heater?

 See Also: Portable Vevor Diesel Heater (All-In-One) Review & Setup

-Originally diesel heaters were made by two German based companies, Webasto and Eberspächer (which is the owner of the Canadian based company Espar).
+Originally, diesel heaters were made by two German-based companies, Webasto and Eberspächer (which is the owner of the Canadian-based company Espar).

-Webasto and Espar still make some of the highest quality diesel heaters for campers today but there are now other companies that make similar diesel heaters that are getting some traction in the diesel heating world.
+But there are now other companies making similar diesel heaters that are getting some traction in the diesel heating world.

 In this post, I’ll review some of the best diesel heaters by Webasto, Espar, and some of the newer companies as well.

 Hopefully, the information will help you decide on what kind is best for your camper or van.
-Proper installation is a big part of the safety of these amazing little heaters.

 Make sure you get a professional to do it if you aren’t familiar with installing things like gas lines and exhaust systems yourself.